Welcome

 There’s nothing like starting the day with a fresh glass of orange juice—except perhaps a sweet blend of passion fruit, pineapple, mango, and coconut!

-I'm aiming to prioritise some of the things I love—playing guitar, photography, and sign language...
+I aim to prioritise some of the things I love—playing guitar, photography, and sign language...

-Read my story here.
+Read my full story at the end.

-Noah and the Nestling
+Have you read Noah and the Nestling ?

 A heartwarming short story for young children, delivering a powerful message that is vital in today's world.